Friday, 26 February 2021

 How to make improvements in the age of disruptions

 Disruptions offer a still unexplored, if not the only opportunity to improve system performance.
 These are unique events where strategic and planning assumptions meet reality and customer numbers turn to real people.
-This is the only way to get an insight into the interactions between data, people, and processes and most critical strategic and operational inputs in need of adjustments.
-The answer is in working continuously on identifying the most damaging influencers at time and keep repairing the broken links on the go - a chance that shouldn’t be missed.
+This is the only way to get an insight into the interactions between data, people, and processes and most critical strategic and operational inputs in need of adjustments and take the right actions.
+The answer is in working continuously on identifying the most damaging influencers at time and keep repairing the broken links on the go.
+Saving the time and money on worthles practicess starts showing up soon and can be measured.
+This is a chance that shouldn’t be missed.